Helpful Tips & Tricks for Successfully Taking Photos in the Rain

 Tips for Shooting in the Rain

-Ok, now we will take a look at some techniques for shooting in the rain, as well as some things to avoid.
+Ok, now let’s take a look at some techniques for shooting in the rain and some things to avoid.

 After the Fact

 Once you are done with your photoshoot, you most likely will want to pack up and head home.
 But don’t forget your camera bag.
 If it was out and about with you, it’s probably just as wet.
-Don’t make the mistake of putting your camera gear back in the wet back, be sure to let it dry out before packing everything back up!
+Please don’t make the mistake of putting your camera gear back in a damp backpack, be sure to let it dry out before packing everything back up!

 Finally, Remember to Go With the Flow